 Sophisticated surveillance systems, radar that can see through walls, motion sensors with remote reporting capabilities, portable electronic monitoring gear and more were all used recently by Canadian soldiers to analyze and assess potential threats on a mock urban battlefield – the streets of Montreal.

 In all, 50 different technologies or systems were tested in a series of military experiments called CUEs, or Contested Urban Environments tests.
-Artificial intelligence technology developed in the U.K. was used to help military planners figure out how to best conduct operations and help soldiers detect enemies, hidden threats or suspicious activity in large urban environments.
+Artificial intelligence technology developed in the U.K. was used to help military planners figure out how to best help soldiers detect enemies, hidden threats or suspicious activity in large urban environments.

 The tests are part of overall tech trending towards the greater use of machine-based or technology-enabled decision-making in certain disciplines (not just military, but financial, medical, operational, even legal arenas) where human decision-making has been the norm.
-However, critics of the increasing use of artificial intelligence systems say unintended and unanticipated consequences can result, such as the “unnecessary or unacceptable harm” caused by weapons systems.
+However, critics of the increasing use of artificial intelligence systems say unintended and unanticipated consequences can result, such as “unnecessary or unacceptable harm” caused by autonomous weapons systems.

 This particular military AI trial was the latest Contested Urban Environment experiment involving soldiers from the U.K., U.S., Australia, Canada and New Zealand (collectively known as Five Eyes in military surveillance circles).
 Three weeks of testing in September involved more than 150 government researchers and scientists, as well as nearly 100 Canadian Armed Forces personnel, according to government statements.

 Most of the battlefield testing was done during the day, although some experiments were conducted at night.
 Military personnel participating in the CUE were unarmed, according to reports.